-Testing The research hypothesis uses Fixed Effect and Random Effect according to the results of the best model testing that has been carried out.
+Testing the research hypothesis uses Fixed Effect and Random Effect according to the results of the best model testing that has been carried out.
 Table 3 shows the results of testing the five hypotheses with each regression model.
-For hypothesis testing with Digital Banking as an independent variable, the results show that testing the Bank Risk Taking variable gives negative (-5,176) and significant results at the 1% level so hypothesis 1 is accepted.
-The Sustainability Report variable shows positive (2,014 for SR proxy and 0,644 for GRI proxy) and significant results at the 1% and 5% levels so hypothesis 2 is accepted.
+For hypothesis testing with Digital Banking as an independent variable, the results show that testing the Bank Risk Taking variable gives negative and significant results at the 1% level so hypothesis 1 is accepted.
+The Sustainability Report and GRI variables show positive and significant results at the 5% level so hypothesis 2 is accepted.